Penny Mordaunt: Early professional career

-Parliamentary career

-Member of Parliament for Portsmouth North: 2010–present
+Entry into parliament

-In November 2003, Mordaunt was selected as Conservative candidate to contest Portsmouth North in the 2005 general election.
+In November 2003, Mordaunt was selected as the Conservative candidate to contest Portsmouth North in the 2005 general election.
 She attained a 5.5% swing towards the Conservatives, but lost to Labour candidate Sarah McCarthy-Fry by 1,139 votes.
 A critic of women-only shortlists, Mordaunt worked after the 2005 election as chief of staff for David Willetts's aborted leadership campaign.
 Mordaunt was re-selected in January 2006 to contest Portsmouth North at the 2010 general election.
 At the election, she won the seat with an 8.6% swing from Labour, giving her a 7,289 majority.
-She was re-elected at the 2015, 2017, and 2019 general elections.

-After her election in 2010, she was a member of the Public Bill Committee for the Defence Reform Act 2014.
+After her election in 2010, she became a member of the Public Bill Committee for the Defence Reform Act 2014.
 In Parliament, she has also previously sat on the Privacy and Injunctions (Joint Committee), the Defence Committee, the European Scrutiny Committee and the Committees on Arms Export Controls (formerly Quadripartite Committee).

-In 2014, Mordaunt proposed the loyal address in reply to the Queen's speech from the throne.
+In 2014, Mordaunt proposed the Loyal Address in reply to the Queen's Speech from the throne.
 When receiving the Speech of the Year award at The Spectator magazine's Parliamentarian of the Year Awards in November 2014, Mordaunt said that she had delivered a speech in the House of Commons just before the Easter recess in 2013 on poultry welfare so as to use the word "cock", as a forfeit for a misdemeanour during Naval Reserve training.
 She used the word "cock" six times and "lay" or "laid" five times.
 Following her comments, she was accused by Labour MP Kate Hoey of trivialising parliament.
+At the 2015 general election, Mordaunt was re-elected as the MP for Portsmouth North with an increased majority of 10,537.
+She was re-elected at the 2017 general election with a decreased majority of 9,965, but at the 2019 general election she increased her majority to 15,780, where she won 61.4% of the vote.
+In February 2024, Mordaunt was re-selected as the Conservative candidate for Portsmouth North at the 2024 general election.